manontanto/mjsearch/README.md

 # mjsearch
 ### Search the Entries of MacJournal text for a Word.

 I'm using MacJournal for a long time.
-Many thanks for you, Dan.
+From school days, it's very useful as Book Reference Card.
+I'm very grateful to Dan.

 Of course it has search function originally, but not enough for me.
 So, I made this python script for my fancy full-text-search.